Young Sommeliers Competition

 Blind Tasting

 The Blind Tasting section is a timed blind tasting of three or four wines.
-Scoring will be done on the Master Sommelier deductive tasting method.
+Scoring will be done using the Master Sommelier deductive tasting method.
 Scores will be assigned for assessment by sight, nose, and palate and by initial and final conclusions of each wine.